 Storage

-Top tip
+Top tips

-- Use an oven thermometer to check the true temperature of your oven.
+- Use an oven thermometer to check the actual temperature of your oven.

-- Don’t overfill the cupcake cases as this can lead to mishappen cupcakes.
+- Don't overfill the cupcake cases, as this can lead to misshapen cupcakes.
+For more cupcake baking tips, read this post: 9 Tips for Baking the Perfect Cupcakes.

 - Make sure the butter is at room temperature before starting this recipe.

-- Ensure the cupcakes have cooled properly before frosting them.
+- Ensure the cupcakes have cooled completely before frosting.

-Check your oven's temperature and ensure you haven’t overfilled the cupcake cases.
-Overfilling the cases can result in misshapen cupcakes.
+Check your oven's temperature and ensure you haven't overfilled the cupcake cases.
+Overfilling the cupcake cases can result in misshapen cupcakes.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe